Visiting and Live-in Care in Preston

 Our training programme is designed to provide our carers with a real insight into what is required from them as they work in our customers’ homes, and covers everything from personal care to manual handling, and how to provide emotional support.

 And as we always want to help our carers develop, we provide all of them with the options for additional training in specific areas so that they can be the best they can be.

 There are bound to be specific questions you’ll have relating to yours or a loved one’s care.
 Our friendly Preston team will help you understand the process and find the solution which fits in with yours and your family’s needs.

-Come and meet the team or arrange a meeting with Lesley for more details about home care in and around Preston
+Come and meet the team or arrange a meeting with Lesley for more details about home care and live in care in Preston

 Areas across Preston that we cover: